reyesp23/Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 2

 1. What are concrete things that could use improvement in the design of your device?
 For example: wording, timing, anticipation of misunderstandings...
+   Interrupting the user while they are practicing a speach is a bit intrusive.
+It could potentially be useful for someone who needs immediate feedback, but it would also be nice to have a mode where the feedback is given in aggregate at the end.
+The above mock script could be modified to include the following:

+ ...
+**Karen(louder): plants contain like chloroplasts in their cells
+>Device: Don't say like
+... continues on like this
+>Device: Great job on your presentation!
+You only said "like" 1 time and "um" twice.
+This is a great improvement!
+Keep up the good work.

 2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?

+   Fidgeting can distract from the presentation and make it difficult to focus on the speaker.
+We can incorporate motion information from the accelerometer to let the user know when they are moving around too much.
+The device would apply the same corrections to the user when they are moving around too much.

 3. Make a new storyboard, diagram and/or script based on these reflections.

 ## Prototype your system